spryker/spryker-docs/docs/scos/dev/upgradability-services/running-the-evaluation-tool.md

 last_updated: Nov 25, 2021
 template: concept-topic-template
 ---
-This document describes how to check if code is compliant with Spryker’s and industry standards using the Evaluation tool.
+This document describes how to check if code is compliant with Spryker’s standards using the Evaluation tool as part of Spryker-SDK.

 ## Prerequisites